Memphis pastor who was on ‘American Idol,’ ‘The Voice’ charged with identity theft

 Reports show the credit card has approximately $6,410 in unpaid charges.

 The victim reportedly confronted Flockhart about the charges.
-That is when Flockhart admitted to opening the card under the victim’s name without permission.
+That is when Flockhart admitted to opening the card under the victim’s name without permission, the victim says.

 The phone number connected to the account was confirmed by the loan holder Synchrony Financial, and by the victim, to be Flockhart’s.